hieunh03/last/README.md

 - The application uses server-side rendering and client-side navigation provided by Next.js.
 - The application uses CSS inline.

+## Testing

+- The application includes unit tests for the function in `pages/api/post/index.ts`.
+- Run `npm test` to execute the tests.

 ## Dependencies

 - Next.js